 Safer Spaces for Jews Online

-• Many antisemitic hate crimes in the real world are inspired by hateful online posts.
-Social media has become a breeding ground for hateful ideas and violent rhetoric.
-Building on her experience monitoring domestic extremism and bigotry in online spaces as a journalist and media analyst, Kat will work with social media platforms like Meta, X, YouTube, and others to use the power of Congress to strengthen their anti-bias detection systems and strengthen their terms of use.
+- Social media corporations have an ethical responsibility to ensure that their platforms aren’t being used for material support for terrorism, child abuse, or nonconsensual image sharing.
+Hate speech is no different.
+Many antisemitic hate crimes in the real world are inspired by rhetoric online.
+Building on her experience monitoring domestic extremism and bigotry in online spaces as a journalist and media analyst, she will work with social media platforms like Meta, X, YouTube, and others to use the power of Congress to strengthen both their anti-bias detection systems and their terms of use, in a way that honors the First Amendment.

-• If elected, Kat will call for and work towards the establishment of a bicameral, bipartisan Congressional-Executive Commission on Countering Digital Hatred that will both monitor antisemitism and establish federal cooperative programs that counter violent extremism.
-This will replace and expand the work of the House Bipartisan Task Force on Antisemitism.
+- If elected, Kat will call for and work towards the establishment of a bicameral, bipartisan Congressional-Executive Commission on Countering Digital Hatred that will both monitor trends in antisemitism and other online hate, and establish federal cooperative programs that counter violent extremism.
+This will replace and expand the work of the House Bipartisan Task Force on Antisemitism, which has become deeply politicized by a Republican leadership intent on tokenizing Jews, and is actively harming communities.
+We must ensure the federal government is holding engines of radicalization accountable and we deserve to have a safe Internet, while not trading our rights away.

-• Kat will work with internet service providers and federal law enforcement units like the FBI’s National Threat Operations Center to help bridge the gap between industry and the government where it comes to flagging and intercepting violent acts before they occur — many developed nations already monitor public Internet traffic for this purpose, and the U.S. is lagging far behind.
+- Kat takes threats to the Jewish community incredibly seriously.
+In addressing imminent, credible threats, Kat will work with internet service providers and federal law enforcement units like the FBI’s National Threat Operations Center (NTOC) to help bridge the gap between industry and the government where it comes to flagging and intercepting violent acts before they occur — many developed nations already monitor public Internet traffic for this purpose, and the U.S. is lagging far behind.

 Safer Spaces for Jews in the Real World

-• Kat will introduce an American Jewish Security Act in Congress, that will mandate the hiring of Jewish Community Liaisons in all federally-funded state investigative agencies, local police departments, schools, and hospitals located in or around significant Jewish population centers, and will make it explicit federal law for the Department of Justice’s Civil Rights Division and Criminal Division to intervene where discrimination is found.
+- Kat disagrees with much of the federal legislation proposed to date, especially by Republicans seeking to undermine our constitutional freedoms – including the Antisemitism Awareness Act of 2025.
+Kat will instead be introducing an Protecting our Communities Act in Congress, that will mandate the hiring of Jewish Community Liaisons, along with others for communities facing similar threats, in all federally-funded state investigative agencies and local police departments located in or around significant Jewish population centers.
+The proposed Act will also make it explicit federal law for the Department of Justice’s Civil Rights Division and Criminal Division to intervene where discrimination is found.

 Countering Antisemitic Rhetoric & Ensuring American Jews are Heard